 Finding adventure round every corner!

 In order for us to pay the bills we need to offer our unique take on adventure travel.
 So if you’re going to come to Thailand, drink your buckets, visit your temples, dance under the moon, race your Tuk Tuks, get that Tattoo (sorry mum!) why not do it ALL and more but give back at the same time.
-We offer adventure tours that incorporate volunteering (Like our Thailand Rediscovered) but also tours that don’t (like our FULL MOON party island hopping) but either way a percentage of the margin goes towards maintaining our projects and keeping them sustainable and supporting the people we meet along the way.
+We offer adventure tours that incorporate volunteering and tours that don’t, but either way a percentage of the margin goes towards maintaining our projects and keeping them sustainable and supporting the people we meet along the way.

 Time to kayak…